Jefferson College (Mississippi) Explained

 Following World War II, declining student enrollment, low tuition, and lack of external funding caused financial hardship for Jefferson College.
 After 150 years of operation and unable to pay its debts, the facility closed in May 1964.
 In 1965, all buildings and lands owned by Jefferson College were conveyed to the State of Mississippi in exchange for discharging the school's debts.[4]

-In 1971, Jefferson College was placed under administrative control of the Mississippi Department of Archives and History (MDAH).
+In 1971, Jefferson College was placed under administrative control of the Mississippi Department of Archives and History.
 Detailed plans were developed for preserving the historic buildings, and restoration work began in the mid-1970s.
-In 1977, Jefferson College was opened to the public as a State Historic Site.[4]
+In 1977, the former campus of Jefferson College was reopened to the public as a State Historic Site.[4]

 Historic buildings